heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 impossible &mdash; a programmer can easily place a `String` in that `Int`'s memory location, which can lead to runtime errors.

-Dynamically checked languages can also be considered strong or weak.
+Dynamically checked languages can also have strong or weak typing.
 Languages like Python are strongly dynamically checked because they check for correctness at runtime, preventing a `String` from occupying an `Int`'s memory location for example, and in addition, these languages provide no way for the